 This course provides an elementary introduction to probability theory and mathematical statistics that emphasize the probabilistic foundations required to understand probability models and statistical methods.
 Topics include: basic combinatorics, discrete and continuous random variables, probability distributions, mathematical expectation, hypothesis testing, confidence intervals, and linear regression.

 This course closely examines the theory behind and the applications of the derivative.
 A strong background knowledge of elementary functions and analytic geometry is required.
 The second half of this course closely examines integral calculus.
 The course curriculum satisfies the AB syllabus of the AP program.
-Students enrolled in this course are required to take the AP Calculus exam in May.
+The course prepares students to take the AP Calculus exam in May.

 This course covers the AP syllabus with specific emphasis in data exploration, experimental design, probability, and statistical inference.
 AP Statistics is a non-calculus based course which introduces students to methods and tools for collecting, analyzing, and drawing conclusions from data.
 This course is graphing calculator intensive.
-Students enrolled in this course are required to take the AP Statistics exam in May.
+The course prepares students to take the AP Statistics exam in May.